LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/17_scenes/index.md

 - The font is loaded using the global content manager since it is used in multiple scenes.

 > [!TIP]
-> Notice how we're following a consistent pattern across scenes: global assets are loaded with `Core.Instance.Content` while scene-specific assets are loaded with the scene's `Content` property.
+> Notice how we are following a consistent pattern across scenes: global assets are loaded with `Core.Instance.Content` while scene-specific assets are loaded with the scene's `Content` property.

 ##### Game Scene Update